antmicro/kenning/docs/source/dl-deployment-stack.md

 * evaluation metrics are specified based on a given dataset and outputs,
 * data in the dataset undergoes analysis, data loaders that perform the preprocessing are implemented,
 * the deep learning model is either designed from scratch or a baseline is selected from a wide selection of existing pre-trained models for a given deep learning application (classification, detection, semantic segmentation, instance segmentation, etc.) and adjusted to a particular use case,
-* a loss function and a learning algorithm are specified along with a deep learning model,
+* a loss function and a learning algorithm are specified along with the deep learning model,
 * the model is trained, evaluated and improved,
 * the model is compiled to a representation that is applicable to a given target,
 * the model is executed on a target device.